tngo0508/CPSC353/README.md

 Author: Thomas Ngo

 ## Project Description

 The design of this program is divided into two main parts that are encode and decode.
 Following these main functions, there are also 3 helper functions that do the change of the last significant bit(LSB), conversion between text and binary and vice versa.
-The programming language used is python3.
+The scripting language is python3.

 ## How to execute

 Make sure you change user permission to execute the program